davidung-git/buggy-cars-ratings/bug_report.md

 The loading error is due to a broken/incorrect href.

-## 3 - Overall rating page - Table column sorting is broken
+## 3 - Overall rating page - Table column sorting is broken/inconsistent

 Expected:
 Table will be sorted by the selected column in ASC order (first click) and the DESC order (second click) etc.